rafa8626/movie-search/README.md

 # Movie Search

-Check details of your favorite movies and/or series using this amazing search engine!
+Check details of your favorite movies and/or series using this simple but powerful search engine, using [The Movie DB API](https://www.themoviedb.org/).

 ## Resources